Service Projects: West Valley Food Pantry

 We are committed to staying open and serving our community during the Covid-19 pandemic.
 Our entire operations and volunteer system has been redesigned to practice social distancing and keep our clients, volunteers, and staff safe.

-We are now serving three to four times the number of families than before Safer at Home.
+We are now serving three to four times the number of families than before the pandemic.
 We urgently need the support of our community to stop hunger from the Covid-19 crisis.
 Find out how you can access our services or support the pantry to keep our doors open.

 Our church contact is Linda Fitzgerald.